sbonias/work-day-scheduler/README.md

 //          -text area displays as grey x
 //      How to accomplish this? x
 //          -see "textAreaBackgroundColor" function comments to see how this was accomplished x
-// Will need to implement local storage function to text-area div
+// Will need to implement local storage function to text-area div (INCOMPLETE)
-//      -this will save all tasks entered in the text-area div under the given time block so when refreshing the page your tasks are not emptied
+//      -this will save all tasks entered in the text-area div under the given time block so (INCOMPLETE)
+//          when refreshing the page your tasks are not emptied (INCOMPLETE)
-//      -works or saves when save button is clicked (on click event)
+//      -works or saves when save button is clicked (on click event) (INCOMPLETE)
 // Will need to implement moment.js x
 //      -for data and time conversions throughout application x
 //          -noticed that this was already linked in the html document x